 Be in the Know: HIV & Prevention

-September 24, 2013 by Noël Gordon, HRC Foundation Coordinator
+September 24, 2013 by Noël Gordon, Foundation Project Manager

 Did you know Post-Exposure Prophylaxis (PEP) and Pre-Exposure Prophylaxis or (PrEP) are two potential ways to prevent yourself from becoming HIV-positive?